leahevy/template-python-project/README.md

 ## ✍️ Configure

-To configure the template for your project run `./configure-template.sh`, modify the *README.md* file, and replace the *./assets/template-python-project.png* image.
+To configure the template for your project run `./configure-template.sh`, modify the *README.md* file, and replace the *./assets/template-python-project.png* logo (the logo is generated with a script of mine, provided [here](https://github.com/leahevy/dev/blob/master/python/leahevy/cmds/gen_project_banner.py).

 ---